 Teams, tales and tips – a guide to the local game

-Their home, the Volksparkstadion, was where East Germany famously beat West in the World Cup of 1974 – and Holland dramatically beat the German hosts in the semi-final of Euro ’88.
+Nonetheless, their Volksparkstadion retains its prestigious status.
+A Euro 2024 venue, this was where East Germany famously beat West in the World Cup of 1974 – and where Holland dramatically beat the German hosts in the semi-final of Euro ’88.

-With an equally long history, populist Altoner 93 have been based at the Adolf-Jäger-Kampfbahn since 1908.
-Now in the fourth-flight Regionalliga Nord along with HSV and St Pauli’s second teams, Altoner 93 can be reached by taking S-Bahn line S1 to Bahrenfeld then walking 1omin down Friesenweg.
+With an equally long history, populist Altona 93 have been based at the Adolf-Jäger-Kampfbahn since 1908.
+Promoted in 2024 back to the fourth-flight Regionalliga Nord along with HSV and St Pauli’s second teams, Altona 93 can be reached by taking S-Bahn line S1 to Bahrenfeld, then walking 10mins down Friesenweg.
+As St Pauli commercialise their punk credentials, so older fans are drifting to Altona.

 Getting Around